 The water crisis is a health crisis

-Globally, 785 million people lack access to safe water and 2 billion people don’t have a toilet.
+Globally, 771 million people lack access to safe water and 1.7 billion people don’t have a toilet.
 Nearly 1 million people die each year from water, sanitation and hygiene-related diseases which could be reduced with access to safe water or sanitation.
 Lack of access to safe water also affects the physical well-being of women and children who have no choice but to carry heavy vessels long distances.
-As we face the COVID-19 pandemic, now more than ever access to safe water is critical to the health of families around the world.
+Now more than ever, access to safe water is critical to the health of families around the world.

 Handwashing saves lives